kemalcr/kemal/README.md

   end
 ```

-## Context
+## Environment

-Accessing the request environment (query params, body, headers e.g) is super easy.
-You can use the context returned from the block:
+Accessing the environment (query params, body, content_type, headers, status_code) is super easy.
+You can use the environment returned from the block:

 ```ruby
   # Matches /hello/kemal